dimitarqnkulow/My-project-Glass-Painting-Angular/README.md

 # My project Glass-Painting Angular

-This is my first full stack project with using Angular for the frontend and express and mongoose for the backend.
+This is my first full stack project using Angular for the frontend and express and mongoose for the backend.

-It's a website for an artist who is creating diffrent types of paints on glaasses and plastic products, which is based on customer desire, idea, description etc.
+It's a website for an artist who is creating diffrent types of paintings on glass and plastic products, which is based on customer desire, idea, description etc.

 ##How to start the project